yannickl88/blog-articles/drafts/migrating-your-project-to-symfony.md

 That is it, now any URL you will use will end up in the `FallbackController` and will trigger your old framework.

 ## Migration to Symfony
-We have routed all paths to your `FallbackController`, now what?
+You now have routed all paths to your `FallbackController`, now what?
 Well, the routing configuration actually has priority build in.
 This means that routes defined before the fallback will have a higher priority.
 Thus, new controllers in your `AppBundle` (or any other bundle) can be matched by defining the following **above** the fallback:
 ```yml
 app:
     resource: "@AppBundle/Controller/"